 Both Living Well and Working Well are based on the Independent Living philosophy which recognizes that individual choice and self-determination are essential components of living independently in the community.

 Living Well with a Disability

 Living Well helps participants to set and reach quality-of-life goals by developing a healthy lifestyle.

 Working Well with a Disability

-Working Well builds on the concepts introduced in the Living Well program but focuses on improving health in preparation for, or maintaining, employment.
+Working Well builds on the concepts introduced in Living Well but focuses on improving health in preparation for, or maintaining, employment.

-As a result of participating in the workshops, Living Well and Working Well with a Disability participants report that they have an improved outlook, have developed a healthier lifestyle and have reduced limitations due to secondary conditions.
+As a result of participating in the workshops, Living Well and Working Well participants report that they have an improved outlook, have developed a healthier lifestyle and have reduced limitations due to secondary conditions.
 In addition, many also report greater community participation.